williamboston/99bikes_chat_analysis/README.md

 # 99bikes_chat_analysis

-A CSV reader for Chat analysis at work - takes an exported CSV from Zendesk with chat data and exports a new CSV detailling each chat topic with a corresponding fequency count.
+A CSV reader for Chat analysis at work - takes an exported CSV from Zendesk with chat data and exports a new CSV detailling each chat topic with a corresponding frequency count.

 Output CSV remains static so can be added to over time, keeping track of all previous data.